 You married their family too: Marrying into money and the implications upon divorce

-As Netflix has shown starkly with Harry and Meghan’s recent documentary, marriage sometimes brings with it a lot more than a spouse.
-This can have a profound impact on the marriage, including the financial relations between the parties.
+As Netflix has shown starkly with Harry and Meghan’s 2022 documentary, marriage sometimes brings with it a lot more than a spouse.
+This can have a profound impact on the marriage, and raises a question we're asked often: what happens to inherited money and divorce when they collide?

 Where there is multi-generational wealth, it’s common for family members to provide a helping hand to couples in the form of financial assistance.
 Whether it’s gifting a deposit for a home, paying for private school or funding a lifestyle, with this generation set to be the first who earn less than their parents, it’s a pattern that will likely continue and perhaps become more common.
 But what happens when a marriage that has been funded by family wealth attributable to one party, breaks down?
 In what circumstances does this “help” form part of the matrimonial pot, where it can be shared upon divorce?

 The predictable answer is: it depends.
-The starting point is that gifts or inheritance from one spouse's family are generally treated differently by family courts than assets generated by the parties during their marriage, but there are many circumstances where this does not apply.
+When it comes to inherited money and divorce, the starting point is that gifts or inheritance from one spouse's family are generally treated differently by family courts than assets generated by the parties during their marriage.
+However, there are many circumstances where this does not apply.
 I have set out below some of the most common ways in which family money from one spouse can become a central issue on divorce, and the key factors at play.

 When your home is funded by the bank of (your partner’s) mum and dad